Two-Time Relativistic Bohmian Model of Quantum Mechanics: TTBM definition and properties

 \subsection{Some fundamental properties}

 \begin{itemize}

 \item[$\boldsymbol{a.}$] From eq.
 (4), being $H-V=m\,\gamma_{c}\,c^{2}+V_{Q}$, we obtain for the Quantum Potential

 basically connected to the term $\frac{\partial^{2}R}{\partial t^{2}}-c^{2}\nabla{}^{2}R$, which never is zero in all space (for photons, we will find that it vanishes just in direction of motion).
 Moreover, the second addend inside the root \emph{never} is small compared to 1, even in the case of non-relativistic approximation.
 For a free particle, for example, we will find that $V_{Q}$ oscillates with an amplitude $\frac{1}{2}m\gamma_{c}c^{2}$.
-This energy is high but it only spreads the particle in a volume of space around states that are independent of the Quantum Potential.
-Such states - orbits and stationary solutions in a box are examples of them - can therefore be found by the standard treatment, ignoring the Quantum Potential.
+This energy is really high but it only has the effect of spreading the particle in a volume of space around states that are independent of the Quantum Potential.
+Such states - atomic orbits and stationary solutions in a box are examples of them - can therefore be found by the standard treatment, ignoring the Quantum Potential.

-\item[$\boldsymbol{b.}$] The Bohm's non-relativistic result \cite{28}: $V_{Q}=-\frac{\hbar{}^{2}}{2m}\frac{\nabla^{2}R}{R}$ is incorrect.
+\item[$\boldsymbol{b.}$] The Bohm's non-relativistic result \cite{8}: $V_{Q}=-\frac{\hbar{}^{2}}{2m}\frac{\nabla^{2}R}{R}$ is incorrect.
 It could be obtained from eq.
 (15) by negleging $\frac{\partial^{2}R}{\partial t^{2}}$ with respect to $c^{2}\nabla{}^{2}R$ and then considering small the second addend inside the root; but both things are wrong: the former \emph{generally} (being possible if $\vec{v}_c\vdash\vec{\nabla}R$ and in other appropriate situations), the latter \emph{always}.
-Indeed, to deduce it, Bohm used the time-dependent Schrödinger equation ${\rm i}\hbar\frac{\partial\psi}{\partial t}=-\frac{\hbar^{2}}{2m}\nabla^{2}\psi+V\psi$; but this equation is \emph{no longer correct} if \emph{R} depends on space and time, because it is no longer the non-relativistic limit of the Klein Gordon equation\footnote{Despite the important differences highlighted, the heart of this model is a Quantum Potential of the type desired by Bohm, capable of recovering determinism; and, apart from the introduction of an extra time, a relativistic generalization of his basic idea has been achieved.
+Indeed, to deduce it, Bohm used the time-dependent Schrödinger equation ${\rm i}\hbar\frac{\partial\psi}{\partial t}=-\frac{\hbar^{2}}{2m}\nabla^{2}\psi+V\psi$; but this equation is \emph{no longer correct} if \emph{R} depends on space and time, because it is no longer the non-relativistic limit of the Klein Gordon equation\footnote{Despite the important differences highlighted, the heart of this model is a Quantum Potential of the type desired by Bohm, capable of recovering determinism.
 Therefore it seems appropriate to keep the adjective "Bohmian" for the Theory.}.

 \item[$\boldsymbol{c.}$] The non-relativistic limit is obtained simply by approximating $\gamma_{c}$.
 For a free particle, we will get a \emph{Zitterbewegung} motion even at rest, although the case $v_{c}=0$ is singular.
 However, it is possible to obtain the following generalized Schrödinger equation (see Appendix):